Law of large numbers for a finite-range random walk in a dynamic random environment with nonuniform mixing: Introduction

 In \cite{BHT} however, the authors manage to adapt techniques of multi-scale renormalization to show a LLN in the general framework of one-dimensional environments having time correlations that decrease polynomially fast.
 This framework encompasses a lot of models that were studied before, however the techniques used here only yield a LLN.
-They can also be applied to show invariance principles in some cases, but again this requires using the specificities of the environments considered - see for instance \cite{HKT} for the exclusion process.

-In this paper, our goal is to generalize the methods used to show the LLN in \cite{BHT} to the finite-range framework, in which particles are allowed to jump to all the sites in $\ZZ$ at distance at most $R\geqslant 1$.
-Under assumptions of translation invariance and decoupling of the environment as well as uniform ellipticity of the random walk, we show that there exists $v\in [-R,R]$ such that almost surely,
+In this paper, our goal is to generalize the methods used to show the LLN in \cite{BHT} to the finite-range framework, in which random walks are allowed to jump to all the sites in $\ZZ$ at distance at most $R\geqslant 1$.
+Under assumptions of translation invariance and mixing of the environment as well as uniform ellipticity of the random walk, we show there exists $\nu\in [-R,R]$ such that almost surely, $X_t/t$ goes to $\nu$ as $t\rightarrow\infty$.

 Our methods work for both discrete and continuous time, therefore they also allow for a generalization of the LLN in \cite{BHT} to the discrete-time framework, which is not straightforward using the methods of \cite{BHT}.